Thelma Parr

-Life and career
+Life

+Parr was reportedly a descendant of philosopher Thomas Paine.

 She was married to banjo player, William E. Goman, in Santa Ana, California on May 21, 1925.
 Parr obtained a divorce decree from Goman in April 1930.

 Parr's film career was ended by a car accident in which she received facial injuries in March 1928 on Sunset Boulevard.
 Her mouth was badly mutilated when she was thrown against a windshield of an auto in which she was a passenger; Parr received a compensatory sum of $7,112 from the driver of the vehicle, Kenneth Sanderson.

-Death

 Thelma Parr died in San Clemente, California in 2000, aged 93.